Are you an INFJ empath?

 HSP has a very delicate nervous system.
 We are aware of the subtle information that we collect through our five senses and we process them deeply.
 For an INFJ, this is mostly the result of our weak Se (extraverted sensing) and strong Ni (introverted intuition).
 We are able to tell that someone is feeling sad because we see the subtle changes in their facial expression and we hear the slight change in their tone.
 Then, our Ni function is very good at piece this subtle information together.

 Empath, on the other hand, absorbs feelings from others not through the five senses but because of our porous boundaries.
-We know that someone is feeling sad because we feel their sadness in our body.
+We know that someone is feeling sad because we feel their sadness in our bodies.
 Other people’s emotions are able to seep into our psyche easily.

 Not all INFJs have such permeable emotional boundaries.
 However, it might seem that INFJs are empaths because of the way we use our Fe (extraverted feeling).
 We have a preference to understand others better and being empathetic so we know what the other person is feeling and able to share their emotions.